osbaldomartinez20/Math400-Project1/PartA/README.txt

     0.4425    0.3906
     0.6665    0.6693

+For more results run the file partAQuestion5.m, found in folder ProjectA, and change the value of n.

     Question 6:

-As can be seen from the images named partAQuestion6*.jpg as the order of differentiation increases the bigger the n gets, and therefore h(h=6pi/n) gets small, the more accurate the approximate value is to the real value.
+As can be seen from the jpg images, that start with partAQuestion6, as the order of differentiation increases the bigger the n gets, and therefore h(h=6pi/n) gets small, the more accurate the approximate value is to the real value.
 For n = 1000 and n = 15000 there seems to be almost no change, which might be due to how the computer calculates very small numbers.

+To test out results open the file partAQuestion6.m in folder ProjectA and change the value of n and see how the graphs change with different n.